European Super League: Legal issues

-On 27 September, after UEFA received an ultimatum from the Spanish commercial court to ban it from taking any disciplinary action against Barcelona, Juventus, and Real Madrid; and nullify the sanctions against the other Super League-associated clubs; the European governing body announced that it had abandoned its proceedings against the three clubs, and would not request payment of the sums offered by the other nine founding teams.
-Both UEFA and LaLiga have challenged the judge Ruiz de Lara, arguing that he is not impartial and that in the exercise of his jurisdictional function, he shows a clear bias towards the claims of the plaintiff European Super League Company S.L. ("ESL").
+On 27 September, after UEFA received an ultimatum from the Spanish commercial court to ban it from taking any disciplinary action against Barcelona, Juventus and Real Madrid; and nullify the sanctions against the other Super League-associated clubs; the European governing body announced that it had abandoned its proceedings against the three clubs, and would not request payment of the sums offered by the other nine founding teams.
+Both UEFA and La Liga have challenged the judge Ruiz de Lara, arguing that he is not impartial and that in the exercise of his jurisdictional function, he shows a clear bias towards the claims of the plaintiff European Super League Company S.L. ("ESL").

 On 15 December 2022, Athanasios Rantos, advocate general for the European Court of Justice (CJEU), issued a report stating that FIFA's and UEFA's regulations were "compatible with EU competition law," with a final judgment from the Grand Chamber first expected to come in spring but yet to be announced.
 According to lawyer Rantos' report, the FIFA and UEFA regulations do not conflict with the European Union's competition rules, and, moreover, national federations have the power to veto the participation in competitions of clubs competing in the Super League.
 After giving his opinion, the Advocate General's ruling does not always align with the decision made by the judges but is said to typically agree with it about 80% of the time.
 UEFA's legal sources suggest that the judges will likely follow the general counsel's perspective based on the strong manner in which the opinion was delivered.

 In January 2023, a Madrid court backed an earlier order for FIFA and UEFA not to carry out their threats to punish teams and players taking part in the project.
-FIFA and UEFA have been described as “trying to sustain a monopoly” and “abusing their positions of dominance” against the European Super League.
+FIFA and UEFA have been described as "trying to sustain a monopoly" and "abusing their positions of dominance" against the European Super League.
 The European Court of Justice ruled in favor of the Super League on 21 December, arguing that UEFA and FIFA's rules that ban clubs from joining rival competitions were arbitrary and unjustified.